 - The Embassy is not to be held liable/responsible for the content of a document.

-- The person asking for authentication services must provide proper ID (valid passport or identity card).
+- The person asking for authentication services must provide proper ID (valid passport or identity card - NO driving licence!).

 For further information (e.g. fees to be paid) please contact the Austrian Embassy/Consulates.